Carabouille/Alarm_Clock_dawn_simulator/README.md

 Yes, there are a lot of things inside it!

-We can see well in the first picture the servo motor as we saw earlier And the light with the heat sink, which is carried by a support fw with screws to the box The heat sink is necessary here cause the light needs to be at least a 8W to diffuse a minimum of the light to wake you.
+We can see well in the first picture the servo motor as we saw earlier And the light with the heat sink, which is carried by a support with screws to the box The heat sink is necessary here cause the light needs to be at least a 8W to diffuse a minimum of the light to wake you.
 But the light is also powered on 24V and if you do the calcul